JoeySoprano420/Triune/README.md

 | Function Definition    | `func greet(who): say "Hello, {who}"`      |
 | Logical Truth Types    | `truth x := (a == a)`                      |
 | Proof by Contradiction | `if not(x == x): error "Logic failure"`    |

+📚 Teaching Model Integration
+Triune includes syntax modes for each learner style:

+@why_mode → triggers Socratic-style prompts, explanations.

+@how_mode → triggers visual metaphors and execution traces.

+@what_mode → collapses to pure instruction list for linear learners.